redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Testing is like wearing a seat belt—99% of the time you don't see any benefit, but that other 1% of the time you're *really* glad you were wearing it.
 The first time your build stops and prevents some production-crashing bug from going live you'll know that all those hours you spent writing tests were worth it.
 Getting into the habit of writing tests along with your user-facing code is the greatest gift you can give your future developer self (that, and writing good comments!).

-Will there be a Part III of the tutorial?
+Will there be a Part 3 of the tutorial?
 It's a fact that the best things come in threes: Lord of the Rings movies, The Three Stooges, and Super Mario Bros. games on the NES.
 We've spent a lot of time getting our features working but not much time with optimization and polish.
 [Premature optimization is the root of all evil](http://wiki.c2.com/?PrematureOptimization), but once your site is live and you've got real users on it you'll get a sense of what could be faster, better or prettier.
-That's when time spent optimizing can pay huge dividends, but knowing how best to optimize your code...that's a whole different story.
+That's when time spent optimizing can pay huge dividends.
+But, discovering the techniques and best practicies for those optimzations...that's a whole different story.
 The kind of story that Redwood loves to help you write!

 So until next time, a bit of wisdom from Ernest Hemmingway to maybe help combat that next bout of imposter syndrome: